Social Services Manager

 (To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 Requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions)

-1. THIS POSITION REQUIRES COMPLIANCE WITH THE INDIAN CHILD PROTECTION and FAMILY VIOLENCE PREVENTION ACT PUBLIC LAW 101-630; 25 CODE of FEDERAL REGULATIONS PART 63-INDIAN CHILD PROTECTION and FAMILY VIOLENCE PREVENTION; CRIME CONTROL ACT OF 1990, EMPLOYEE BACKGROUD CHECKS; and EXECUTIVE ORDER 12968, ADJUDICATIVE GUIDELINES AND THEREFORE MUST SUCESSFULLY COMPLETE AND EXTENSIVEN BACKGROUND CHECH BEFORE STARTING EMPLOYMENT.
+1. THIS POSITION REQUIRES COMPLIANCE WITH THE INDIAL CHILD PROTECTION AND FAMILY VIOLENCE PREVENTION ACT PUBLIC LAW 101-630; 25 CODE OF FEDERAL REGULATIONS PART 63 – INDIAN CHILD PROTECTION AND FAMILY VIOLENCE PREVENTION; CRIME CONTROL ACTION OF 1990, EMPLOYEE BACKGROUND CHECKS; and EXECUTIVE ORDER 12968, ADJUDICATIVE GUIDELINES AND THEREFORE MUST SDUCCESSFULLY COMPLETE AN EXTENSIVE BACKGROUND CHECK BEFORE START EMPLOYMENT.

-3. Demonstrated experience with and understanding of federally funded programs, particularly as they relate to Native Americans, particularly the Indian Self-Determination & Education Assistance Act (Public 93-638).
+3. Demonstrated experience with and understanding of federally funded programs, particularly as they relate to Native Americans, particularly the Indian Self-Determination and Educational Assistance Act (Public 93-638)

 6. Demonstrated ability to direct or manage Social Service programs.

-7. Ability to relate well with people and use good judgement.
+7. Ability to relate well with people and to use good judgment.

-9. Through understanding of the application of the Indian Child Welfare Act.
-(ICWA), and other federal laws governing child welfare.
+9. Thorough understanding of the application of the Indian Child Welfare Act (ICWA), and other federal Laws governing Child welfare.

 EMPLOYMENT INFORMATION